RFlintstone/Firebase-Bank-API/ReadMe.md

     "state": "added document"
 }
 ````
+**Note:**
-**Note:** You won't have to pass 'time' as that will automatically be added
+- You won't have to pass 'time' as that will automatically be added
+- The passed 'iban' will be used as the document_id

 **Action:** Fetch all data \